FAIRmedia-AT/FM-V2T/README.md

 3. **No Audio**: Audio tracks have been excluded to focus exclusively on visual content.
 4. **File Naming Convention**: `<CLIP_NR>_<VIDEO_NR>_<ID_FROM_URL>.ext` (e.g., `0_17_19F3A652-3AA-0032A-00000B64-19F2B6C5.webm`)

-## License
-This dataset is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

-### Terms of Use
-By using this dataset, you agree to the following:
-1. Provide appropriate credit to [**JOANNEUM RESEARCH DIGITAL**](https://www.joanneum.at/digital/), link to the license, and indicate if changes were made.
-2. Not imply endorsement by the original authors or contributors without permission.

-For more details, see the full license text at [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Directory Structure
 ```